Classic Cols of the Southern Alps

 Road Cycling Holidays in the Alps

-- Flexible itinerary with a ‘manageable’ Classic Route and plenty of optional extras for those looking for a challenge
+• Flexible itinerary with a manageable Classic route plus plenty of optional extras for those looking for more of a challenge

-- Transfers from/to Nice airport with its many direct flight options
+• Transfers from/to Nice airport with numerous direct flight options

-- Excellent support from 2 customised support vans and 2 experienced, proactive guides focused on making your holiday the best it can be
+• Excellent support from two customised support vans and two expert, proactive guides focused on making your holiday the best it can be

 Days on the bike